o2sh/TwitchBouncingBalls/README.md

 # TwitchBouncingBalls

-Project made during the Hackalong Hackathon.
 It uses the Twitch APIs to display the top 20 live streams for a specific category as bouncing balls 🎈🎈

 <p align="center">